 Ionic works thanks to its three main layers:

-The widgets toolkit is written using the Stencil library.
+The widgets toolkit is written in Stencil.
 Stencil components are compatible with most popular frontend frameworks, including Angular, React.js, and Vue.js.

-The Capacitor.js (also known as a JavaScript-to-native bridge) converts native API calls to a JSON message.
-It then sends this message to the WebView interface of the host application, while the host application can also communicate with the web application layer by using the JavaScript bridge.
+The Capacitor.js (also known as a JavaScript-to-native bridge) converts native API calls into JSON messages.
+It then sends this message to the host application's WebView interface, while the host application can also communicate with the web application layer via the JavaScript bridge.

 In terms of communicating with the OS’s native software development kit (SDK), Ionic uses a similar approach to React Native with a JavaScript bridge.